YoonSeongKyeong/webProgrammingPractice-ProjectBackend/SERVER/test_routine.md

 - #### POST http://localhost:3000/items/this is ID/wished/this is item ID2
 - #### DELETE http://localhost:3000/items/this is ID/wished/this is item ID2
 - #### DELETE http://localhost:3000/items/this is ID/purchased/this is item ID1
-- #### DELETE http://localhost:3000/items/this is ID/wished/this is item ID2
 - #### GET http://localhost:3000/items/idOfSeller/registered
 - #### POST http://localhost:3000/items/idOfSeller/registered
 ```